-10501 Citizenship - An exhibit that shows learning about or contributing to your community, your country or your world.
+10510 Citizenship and Civic Engagement - An exhibit that shows learning about or contributing to your community, your country or your world.

-10502 Communication - An exhibit that shows learning about written, oral, and visual communication skills in their many forms.
+10520 Communication - An exhibit that shows learning about written, oral, and visual communication skills in their many forms.
+Includes learning from participation in Theatre Arts projects or programs including puppets, stage design, etc. may include original creative writing, poetry, fiction and nonfiction, etc.